osamaishtiaq/osamaishtiaq.github.io/README.md

 * Build with SQL Server, Custom C# Batch processes for data processing and C# MVC for web portal

-**Datawarehousing and ETL Tool for BytePro Loan Origination System**
+**Data Warehousing and ETL Tool for BytePro Loan Origination System**
-* Built Datawarehousing and ETL Tool for BytePro Loan Origination System
+* Built Data Warehousing and ETL Tool for BytePro Loan Origination System
 * Integrated with BytePro SDK
 * Data updated when loans are updated in connected source BytePro sources
 * Dashboard for Important information